-Miconazole increases cell permeability by inhibiting enzymes involved in ergosterol synthesis.
+Miconazole increases cell permeability by inhibiting enzymes involved in ergosterol synthesis, including a variety of cytochrome P450 enzymes including cytochrome P450-dependent 14-alpha-demethylase.
 The increase of permeability has a toxic effect on the fungi and leads to cell death.
 Miconazole can also act as an antagonist of the glucocorticoid receptor (GR) and can inhibit aromatase.

 |Impurity Profile||Impurity C| (2RS)-2-[(2,4-dichlorobenzyl)oxy]-2-(2,4-dichlorophenyl)ethanamine|||||

 Duret C et al (2006) Ketoconazole and Miconazole are antagonists of the human glucocorticoid receptor: Consequences on the expression and function of the constitutive androstane receptor and the pregnane X receptor.
 Mol Pharmacol.
 70(1):329–339 PMID 16608920

 Ghannoum MA and Rice LB (1999) Antifungal agents: Mode of action, mechanisms of resistance, and correlation of these mechanisms with bacterial resistance.
 Clin.
 Microbiol.
 Rev. 12(4):501-517 PMID 10515900

 Sreedhara KH, Sirsi M and Ramananda RGR (1974) Studies on the mechanism of action of Miconazole: Effect of Miconazole on respiration and cell permeability of Candida albicans.
 Antimicrob.
 Agents and Chemother.
 5(4):420-425 PMID 15825399